open-policy-agent/gatekeeper-library/website/docs/validation/seccompv2.md

             a PodSecurityPolicy.
 For more information, see
             https://kubernetes.io/docs/concepts/policy/pod-security-policy/#seccompv2
           properties:
-            allowAnnotations:
-              description: >-
-                Allow reading security contexts from annotations.
-If set to true, the policy will read security contexts from annotations when missing in spec.
-              type: boolean
-              default: true
             exemptImages:
               description: >-
                 Any container that uses an image that matches an entry in this list will be excluded